 Less optimistically, of those who consult their doctor about back pain, there will be about 60% that still report pain a year later.
 Despite the frequency of recurrence and chronic development, there is still much to gain by following the advice of your doctor and taking healthy, thoughtful measures in your back treatment.
 These injuries can be reversible and manageable, but only through consistent care.
 For advice on connecting with back injury medical experts following a serious accident, Thompson Law is here to help.

 Have you suffered a back injury from a motor vehicle, workplace, slip, and fall, or another type of accident?
 Thompson Law truly understands the painful, frustrating, and expensive implications that these injuries can have on your body and your life.
-Our compassionate legal consultants are standing by 24/7 to speak with you about your accident and resulting injuries.
+Our compassionate legal consultants are standing by 24/7 to offer you a free consultation regarding your accident and resulting injuries.

 When you reach out to the Thompson Law firm following your back injury accident, your skilled attorney and team will guide you every step of the way through your claim and case process.
 They will be able to examine and investigate every detail of the events surrounding your injury.
 Armed with this information, your dedicated team will go to battle for your best possible settlement and your highest rightful compensation.
 Our results speak for themselves, and our passion to seek justice for our clients is limitless.